 Do not attempt to recharge, short-circuit, puncture, or deform battery.
 Do not expose battery to temperatures above 50°C (122°F).
 Remove battery when depleted.

-Recycle or dispose of lithium battery packs in accordance with federal, state, and/or local laws.
+Recycle or dispose of lithium battery packs in accordance with with local, state, provincial, and/or national regulations.
 To avoid fire and explosion hazard, do not burn or incinerate the battery.

 2.1.3 Usage Environment